devcode1981/File-Provider-Storage/doc/howto/auto_devops.md

    will need to request an account for this by [creating an issue in the infrastructure project](https://gitlab.com/gitlab-com/infrastructure/issues/new) and provide them with your SSH public key.
+1. Once your account has been created, configure your SSH config `~/.ssh/config` to set the correct username.

+    ```
+    Host qa-tunnel.gitlab.info
+      User <username>
+    ```
-Once this is done verify that you can ssh into `qa-tunnel.gitlab.info`.
+    Verify that you can now ssh into `qa-tunnel.gitlab.info`.
 1. Set up the GDK for your workstation following [the preparation instructions](../prepare.md) and [setup instructions](../set-up-gdk.md)